tc39/proposal-signals/README.md

 1. Restore the previous `computing` value.
 1. Apply the "set Signal value" algorithm to the callback's return value.
 2. Set this Signal's state to `~clean~`.
 1. If that algorithm returned `~dirty~`: mark all sinks of this Signal as `~dirty~` (previously, the sinks may have been a mix of checked and dirty).
+(Or, if this is unwatched, then adopt a new generation number to indicate dirtiness, or something like that.)
 1. Otherwise, that algorithm returned `~clean~`: In this case, for each `~checked~` sink of this Signal, if all of that Signal's sources are now clean, then mark that Signal as `~clean~` as well.
 Apply this cleanup step to further sinks recursively, to any newly clean Signals which have checked sinks.
+(Or, if this is unwatched, somehow indicate the same, so that the cleanup can proceed lazily.)

 ##### Set Signal value algorithm

-1. If this Signal is an Effect, skip this algorithm.
 1. If this algorithm was passed a value (as opposed to an exception for rethrowing, from the recalculate dirty computed Signal algorithm):
-    1. Call this Signal's `equals` function, given this Signal as the `this` value, and passing as parameters the current `value` and the new value.
+    1. Call this Signal's `equals` function, passing as parameters the current `value`, the new value, and this Signal.
 If an exception is thrown, save that exception (for rethrowing when read) as the value of the Signal and continue as if the callback had returned false.
-    1. If that returned true, return `~clean~`.
+    1. If that function returned true, return `~clean~`.
 1. Set the `value` of this Signal to the parameter.
 1. Return `~dirty~`